Chart Color Schemes

 Cannon Valley's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Cannon Valley, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is very high at approximately 56% of the total population (~857 people), compared to 52.1% across Rest of Qld.
+The rate of private health cover is very high at approximately 56% of the total population (857 people), compared to 52.1% across the rest of Queensland.

-The most common medical conditions in the area are asthma and mental health issues, affecting 4.9 and 4.8% of residents respectively, while 80.0% declare themselves completely clear of medical ailments, compared to 73.3% across Rest of Qld.
-As of 12th March 2022, the area has 12.4% of residents aged 65 and over (190 people), which is lower than the 15.4% in Rest of Qld.
+The most common medical conditions in the area are asthma and mental health issues, affecting 4.9% and 4.8% of residents respectively.
+A total of 80.0% of residents report being completely clear of medical ailments, compared to 73.3% across the rest of Queensland.
+The area has 12.4% of residents aged 65 and over (190 people), which is lower than the 15.4% in the rest of Queensland.
 Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health